btbytes/die-monspace-web/index.md

 toc-title: Contents
 ---

+**NOTE**: Derived from Oskar Wickström's [Monospace web project](https://owickstrom.github.io/the-monospace-web/).

+Changes from Oskar's version:

+- include a `reset.css` in the style file - [diemonospace.css](diemonospace.css)
+- use different fonts - "IBM Plex Mono" for body, and "Syne Mono" for headings.

 ## Introduction

-NOTE: Derived from Oskar Wickstrom's [Monospace web project](https://owickstrom.github.io/the-monospace-web/).

 Monospace fonts are dear to many of us.
 Some find them more readable, consistent, and beautiful, than their proportional alternatives.